Part VI. Utilities

 24VAC30-151-310.
 Utility installations within limited access highways.

-Utility installations on all limited access highways shall comply with the following provisions:
+Utility installations on all limited access highways shall comply with the following additional provisions:

-1. Requests for all utility installations within limited access right-of-way shall be reviewed and, if appropriate, be approved by the Commissioner of Highways prior to permit issuance.
+1. Requests for all utility installations within limited access right-of-way shall be reviewed and, if appropriate, be approved by the Chief Engineer prior to permit issuance.

-2. New utilities will not be permitted to be installed parallel to the roadway longitudinally within the controlled or limited access right-of-way lines of any highway, except that in special cases or under resource sharing agreements such installations may be permitted under strictly controlled conditions and then only with approval from the Commissioner of Highways.
-However, in each such case the utility owner must show the following:
+2. New utilities will not be permitted to be installed parallel to the roadway longitudinally within the controlled or limited access right-of-way lines of any highway, except that where other alternative locations are not in the public interest or under resource sharing agreements, such installations may be permitted under strictly controlled conditions and only with approval of the Commissioner of Highways.
+The applicant must satisfy the following conditions, at a minimum:

 b.
 That the accommodation will not interfere with or impair the present use or future expansion of the highway.